 You may receive copies of your films.
 However, you must go through the Boston Children's Hospital film library.
 They may require a fee depending on the number of copies you need.
 Contact the film library to order your requests at 617-355-6283.

 Before calling the billing department, please note that the "Boston Plastic and Oral Surgery Foundation Inc." is responsible for your office visit with the physician or other healthcare provider.
 Visits to radiology or other services would constitute a bill from "Boston Children's Hospital.”

 Billing questions about office visits and/or surgical visits with the "Boston Plastic and Oral Surgery Foundation Inc." should be directed to Cymetrix at 800-901-8089.

 If you have questions about other hospital services that are billed from "Boston Children's Hospital," call 617-355-3397.

 The Hale Family Center for Families at Boston Children's Hospital is dedicated to helping families find the information and resources they need to understand their medical condition and take part in their care.
 In some instances they may be able to connect you with other families in a similar situation.

-The center is open Monday through Friday from 8 a.m. to 7 p.m., and on Saturday from 9 a.m. to 1 p.m.
+The center is open from 8 a.m. to 7 p.m.
+Monday through Friday and 9 a.m. to 1 p.m.
+Saturday.

 Yes, residents and fellows are doctors.